 EMC Certification Standards

 Electromagnetic compatibility standards are important for manufacturers who have to deal with EMC.
-There are many different standards for EMC and many different industries that need EMC testing.
+There are many different emc standards and many different industries that need EMC testing.

 - IEC: The International Electrotechnical Commission, it includes 3 branches: